Tejas-Thind/AI-Enhanced-Incident-Management-System/README.md

 # Incident Suggestions Assistant

 This project simulates a real-time incident replay system where each message from a transcript is analyzed by an AI assistant (via OpenAI) to extract actionable suggestions.
-It’s built with a Ruby on Rails backend and a modern frontend using React (Vite/Next.js).

 ---

 ## 🚀 How to Start the Server